 The Panel retired, with the legal representative and committee administrator, to consider the application further and then the meeting reconvened in public.

-2. The Chair made the following statement (Final Decision Notice attached to these minutes):
+2. The Chair made the following statement: